nwolff/cours-NN/enhancements.md

 - Try to remove the extra invert-canvas, by using a grayscale and invert filter on the normalize canvas (had this idea _after_ rewriting some image processing in javascript)
 - Simplify link filtering
+- Use tf.confusionMatrix, instead of doing it manually